This is an updated and easier to read version of an infographic article written by BillionDollarGraphics.com that no longer exists.

 The rise of infographic software solutions aim communication with pictures, here are some notable software solutions.

-Canva.com – this is the solution I used the most for all my blog posts
+- I use Canva the most for all my blog posts

 In One Ear and Out the Other